hdShang/arxiv-daily/docs/cs-AI/2025-05-02/papers/250503814v1-cer-eval-certifiable-and-cost-efficient-evaluation-framework-for-llm.md

 ---
 layout: default
-title: Cer-Eval: Certifiable and Cost-Efficient Evaluation Framework for LLMs
+title: "Cer-Eval: Certifiable and Cost-Efficient Evaluation Framework for LLMs"
 ---

 # Cer-Eval: Certifiable and Cost-Efficient Evaluation Framework for LLMs